Using the inventory

 The Scan button has two options: Standard Scan and Full RFC 1918 Discovery.
 The latter is an easy way to set up a fast scan of all private range IP addresses.
 You can then use the coverage reports to check for assets in unexpected private address ranges.

 The Import button has two options.
-Importing runZero Scan Data allows you to import data that was scanned by the standalone runZero scanner.
-This means you can scan networks that have no connectivity to the Internet, and still view the results in the runZero console.
+Importing runZero scan data allows you to import data.
+This means you can scan networks that have no connectivity to the internet, and still view the results in the runZero console.
 It’s also useful for reprocessing old scan data so that you can use the site compare feature to see how assets have changed over time.

-The bulk asset update feature allows you to modify assets by exporting a CSV using the Export button, making changes to the data in a spreadsheet program, and then importing the result back into runZero.
+The bulk asset update feature allows you to modify assets by exporting a CSV using the Export button, making changes to the data in a spreadsheet program or text editor, and then importing the result back into runZero with the Import button.
+This feature will update existing assets that have a matching

 Connecting to other systems